 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

 This is a qualitative assay; CD40L-protein expression and function is reported as present or absent.
-Absence of CD40L-protein expression and function is consistent with XL-HIGM.
+Absence of CD40L-protein expression and function is consistent with X-linked hyper-IgM (XL-HIGM).
 In females, the presence of 2 populations-normal and abnormal-is consistent with carrier status.